 Access to HE Diploma

-60 credits, including 45 credits at level 3, 30 of which must be at distinction level plus GCSE Maths and Science at grade B and English Language at grade C.
+We accept science-based Access qualifications with 60 credits, including 45 credits at level 3, 30 of which must be at distinction level plus GCSE Maths and Science at grade B and English Language at grade C.

 We accept science-based BTEC qualifications (with Distinctions), alongside non-performance/arts based A-levels.

 D3D3D3, or mixture of these and A-levels

 35 points overall, with no less than 5 awarded in any one subject.
 You must study a science at higher level and achieve grade 6 or above.

 (Leaving Certificate): AAAAAA to include maths and science

 AAA, including maths and science, in Advanced Highers.
 In some circumstances we would consider a mixture of Highers and Advanced Highers.

 Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.